Your health and wellbeing

 Our Wellbeing Advisers, Mental Health Support Team, Counselling Service and Student Support Advisers all offer support to students depending on the situation and there is a single point of contact to request support to make it easier for students.

 Our Wellbeing section gives you comprehensive guidance on who to contact and how we can help.
+Plus, we have safeguarding measures and support provision in place to protect the safety and welfare of children and vulnerable adults participating in university activities.

 NTU's in-house health and wellbeing programme, Healthy NTU helps you to make sure that you're happy and healthy.
 The programme offers support throughout your time at NTU, covering key health themes — from sexual health and alcohol and drugs, to nutrition and emotional welfare.
 The programme also includes workshops and wellness sessions, as well as University-wide initiatives.
 Our Healthy NTU guide also contains lots of useful tips and information on various support services.